 - records that may contain the personal information of someone other than you, or

-- your own records if they span several years and involve more than one LSS office.
+- your own records if they span several years and involve more than one of our offices.

-To submit a formal request, write us a letter or complete the Request for Access to Records form and send it to the manager of Communications at LSS:
+To submit a formal request, write us a letter or complete the Request for Access to Records form and send it to the manager of Communications at:

 400 – 510 Burrard Street